malaise/ada/README.txt

 Misc::
      Many simple programs here.
 The most interesting are:
 - Alook (1) properly formats the words of a (valid) Ada05 source file.
-- Dtd_Checker (1) check a DTD file (of a xml).
+- Dtd_Checker (1) checks a DTD file (of a xml).
+- G (1) is a game where to find the remaining of division by 3.
-- Prime (1) search prime numbers.
+- Prime (1) searches prime numbers.
+- Renamer (1) is a 'Afpx' based HMI to rename files.
 - Stat (1) counts the number of instruction of (valid) Ada source files.
 - Status (1) evaluates if a target file needs to be rebuilt.
-- Tcping (1) pings in tcp a host/port.
+- Tcping (1) pings in tcp a host:port.
+- Tcp_spy (1) accepts a TCP connection and dumps data received on it.
 - Trail_spaces (1) removes tabs and trailing spaces and dos2unix a file.
 - Udp_Spy (2) displays udp/ipm packets received on a port.
-- Xml_Checker (2) uses Xml parser and generator (from reposit) to check XML.
+- Wake (1) sends a "Wake On LAN" packet on the local network or to a host:port.
+- Xml_Checker (3) checks and formats a XML file.

 Mmind (2)::
-     Mastermind game.
+     Mastermind game on 'Con_Io'.

 Navig (2)::
      Navigation computation (wind, speed, heading, route, drift...).

 Nimmari (2)::
-     Nim and Marienbad game.
+     Nim and Marienbad game on 'Afpx'.

 Pexec (1)::
      Recursive execution on directories of commands.

 Pipe (1)::
      Uses Fifo to relay stdin to another host where another pipe can put it on stdout.
+Deprecated, use 'tcpipe' and 't_async'.

 Renardeau (2)::
      Computes a target number by combining base numbers.